NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Glamour.md

 **Prerequisites** Fey Influence
 * * *
 You unlock a new level of fey power and can manipulate the perceptions of others using a font of First World magic.
-You gain the [[Fey Glamour|Fey Glamour]] focus spell as a primal spell that doesn't have the sorcerer trait.
+You gain the [[Spells/Fey Glamour|Fey Glamour]] focus spell as a primal spell that doesn't have the sorcerer trait.
 If you don't already have a focus pool, you gain a focus pool of 1 Focus Point.

 * * *

 **Special** This feat gains the trait appropriate for your ancestry (human for human, goblin for goblin, etc.).

-*Source: Pathfinder Lost Omens: Impossible Lands* *OGL*
+*Source: Pathfinder Lost Omens Impossible Lands*
+*OGL*